-As part of our outreach to the local community, St. Monica regularly contributes to and volunteers at four local centers that serve the local poor, particularly the homeless in our midst.
+As part of our outreach to the local community, St. Monica regularly contributes to and volunteers with local organizations that serve the local poor, particularly the homeless in our midst.

-Every six weeks, we partner with Catholic Charities at the St. Robert’s Center, helping to prepare and distribute meals, toiletries and clothing to the homeless in our community.
+We partner with Catholic Charities at the St. Robert’s Center, helping to prepare and distribute meals, toiletries and clothing to the homeless in our community.
 The St. Robert’s Center fills a very critical need in our area—since its inception many years ago, the St. Robert’s Center is the only weekend food pantry on the Westside.
 Every six weeks, volunteers serve on Saturday, preparing sack lunches for people in need, and distributing clothing and toiletries as needed.
-We also distribute "Sunday Snack Packs" so the Center's clients will have food to eat on Sunday.

 Before we entered in the COVID-19 Safer at Home time, our three Transitional Shelters (PATH, Samoshel & Turning Point) would serve at a Transitional Shelter once a month.
 During COVID-19, however, the shelters have the staffing they need, so we're focusing our efforts on the St. Robert's Center for the time being!
 Our Transitional Shelter ministries are grateful for this current opportunity and look forward to returning to their main locations when those opportunities arise.

 We volunteer spots available on both Saturday May 15, and Saturday, June 12.